-As your first year of employment ends, Onboarding transitions emails will end.
-We hope that you have found the resources helpful during a year of learning and growing as a supervisor at UI.
-These resources remain available from this website if you need to refer back to them.
-Continuing to grow as a supervisor and engaging your staff in their work is critical to your ongoing success.
+As you reach one year of employment, onboarding transition emails will end.
+We hope you have found the resources helpful during a year of learning and contributing.
+Keeping energized and committed to your work is critical to your ongoing success.
 Some tips are listed below.

 Work and Strategic Goal Alignment

-Recognizing the work of your staff and others with whom you interact can add to your satisfaction Check to see what options are available for recognition in your unit or UI resources.
+Recognizing the work of your staff and others with whom you interact can add to your satisfaction Check to see what options are available for recognition in your unit or the University of Iowa.

 Work Life and Wellness